Rule 3745-300-09 | Property-specific risk assessment procedures.

 (4) For each complete exposure pathway from sediments to IERs where applicable standards determined in accordance with paragraph (H)(2) of rule 3745-300-08 of the Administrative Code are not met or sediment samples are not compared to the appropriate values in accordance with paragraph (H) of rule 3745-300-08 of the Administrative Code, the volunteer shall evaluate the sediment toxicity according to the following methodology:

-(i) The volunteer shall use a fish and physical habitat survey to calculate the qualitative habitat evaluation index, the index of biotic integrity and, where applicable, a modified index of well-being for the surface water.
-To accomplish this, the volunteer shall follow the procedures in "Biological Criterial for the Protection of Aquatic Life" (hereinafter in this rule referred to as the "biocriteria manual") and Ohio EPA's division of surface water "Manual of Ohio EPA Surveillance Methods and Quality Assurance Practices," as both documents are incorporated by reference in rule 3745-300-15 of the Administrative Code.
-If possible, the sampling locations for the fish and physical habitat survey shall include the same locations where sediment samples are collected.
+(i) Use a fish and physical habitat survey to calculate the qualitative habitat evaluation index, the index of biotic integrity and, where applicable, a modified index of well-being for the surface water.
+To accomplish this, follow the procedures in "Biological Criterial for the Protection of Aquatic Life" (hereinafter in this rule referred to as the "biocriteria manual") and Ohio EPA's division of surface water "Manual of Ohio EPA Surveillance Methods and Quality Assurance Practices," as both documents are incorporated by reference in rule 3745-300-15 of the Administrative Code.
+If possible, sample the same locations for the fish and physical habitat survey where sediment samples are collected.

-(c) For all surface waters with an aquatic life use designation of limited warm-water habitat or with no aquatic life use designation assigned under Chapter 3745-1 of the Administrative Code, a volunteer shall either conduct a use attainability analysis as detailed in the biocriteria manual to assign the appropriate aquatic life use designation, or shall apply biocriteria for warm-water habitat.
-The volunteer shall consult Ohio EPA for assistance to make a determination on an aquatic life use designation for an unlisted water body.
+(c) For all surface waters with no aquatic life use designation assigned under Chapter 3745-1 of the Administrative Code, either conduct a use attainability analysis as detailed in the biocriteria manual to assign the appropriate aquatic life use designation or apply biocriteria for warm-water habitat.
+Consult with Ohio EPA and use an aquatic life use designation for an unlisted water body that is acceptable to Ohio EPA.

 (5) Unless concentrations of COCs in sediments meet applicable standards in accordance with paragraph (H) of rule 3745-300-08 of the Administrative Code, applicable standards for sediments and surface water are as follows:

-(a) For surface water that has an aquatic life use designation of warm-water habitat, exceptional warm-water habitat (excluding lakes and reservoirs), modified warm-water habitat, or cold-water habitat assigned under Chapter 3745-1 of the Administrative Code, the volunteer shall determine the applicable standards in accordance with the water quality standards established or developed under the Water Pollution Control Act and Chapter 6111. of the Revised Code and the regulations adopted thereunder.
+(a) For surface water that has an aquatic life use designation of warm-water habitat, exceptional warm-water habitat (excluding lakes and reservoirs), modified warm-water habitat, or cold-water habitat assigned under Chapter 3745-1 of the Administrative Code, determine the applicable standards in accordance with the water quality standards established or developed under the Water Pollution Control Act and Chapter 6111. of the Revised Code and the regulations adopted thereunder.

 [Comment: The applicable standards for releases or source areas of hazardous substances or petroleum include the water quality standards established or developed in accordance with Chapter 3745-1 of the Administrative Code.
 Examples of such standards include, but are not limited to, the general water quality criteria, water use designations and statewide water quality criteria, the criteria provided for the applicable drainage basin, the site-specific modifications to criteria and values, and the methodologies for the development of criteria and values.]